 Raw materials, manufacturing, transportation, consumer use, end of life

 These scores are based upon the Pharos Framework, which identifies impact categories against which products can be evaluated: VOC's, user toxics, manufacturing and community toxics, renewable materials and renewable energy.
-Pharos scores products on a ten-point scale within each impact category but does not combine the individual category scores into a single overall numerical product score.
-Level ten represents the ideal product and level one indicates the least favorable (there is no zero scoring).
-Levels 2-9 represent benchmarks of achievement on the path to the ideal product.
+Pharos scores products on a ten-point scale within each impact category.
+Level ten represents the ideal product and level one indicates the least favorable.

-The framework is presented as a wedge diagram called the Pharos Lens where each of the endpoints is represented by a wedge in the framework and a series of concentric circles within the framework evaluate how well the material performs relative to that endpoint.
+The framework is presented as a wedge diagram called the Pharos Lens.
+Each endpoint is represented by a wedge in the framework and a series of concentric circles within the framework evaluate how well the material performs relative to that endpoint.
 The inner-most rings are red, the middle rings are orange and yellow, and the outermost rings are green, allowing users to identify "at a glance" the areas in which a material could improve over time.

 Strengths: The Pharos scoring system identifies the relative impacts of products “at-a-glance” and also allows users to see what is behind the Pharos evaluations and scoring.
 All Pharos calculations are transparent, assumptions are disclosed, and as much raw data as possible is made available so that Pharos users can make an independent evaluation.